 You can check out a free, on-line version of the Book of Common Prayer by clicking here or learn more about the history of the Book of Common Prayer by clicking here.

-A Worship Committee works with Fr.
-Tim to ensure we have trained volunteers to assist with all that's needed for worship services, and that our service flows smoothly and is meaningful for parishioners and visitors alike.
+A Worship Committee works with Canon John to ensure we have trained volunteers to assist with all that's needed for worship services, and that our service flows smoothly and is meaningful for parishioners and visitors alike.
 Volunteers include vergers, acolytes, altar guild, baptism and wedding coordinators, flower guild, funeral coordinator, Lay Eucharistic Ministers, choir, and ushers.
 We refer to worship in the Episcopal Church by using the Greek word liturgy, which means "the work of the people"; the worship of God is truly something shared by everyone.
 Worship is not a performance, but the sacrifice we offer to God of a broken and contrite heart.
 (Psalm 51.18)

 Our prayer is that St. James is a place where all can find a place to worship, serve, and belong.
 We need each and every one of you to make that prayer a reality.

 1 Flunking Sainthood: A Year of Breaking the Sabbath, Forgetting to Pray, and Still Loving My Neighbor by Jana Riess, p.
 150.

 We recognize that evangelism can be a difficult word for many people, conjuring up all kinds of images and past church experiences of pressure or a notion of a one-size-fits-all understanding of life with God.
 We may picture Bible thumping or being told we have to agree with a minister 100% in order to get to heaven.

 Evangelism simply means good news, particularly the good news that "in Jesus Christ, God was reconciling the world to himself, not counting their trespasses against them, and entrusting the message of reconciliation to us."
 (2 Corinthians 5.19)